-The college DSO knows where to seek and get advice as necessary.
+The college DSL knows where to seek and get advice as necessary.
 (Appendices 1, 2a and 2b.)

-12 What we do when we are concerned
+12. What we do when we are concerned

-- 12.1 Where risk factors are present but there is no evidence of a particular risk then our DSO/SPOC advises us on preventative work that can be done within the college to engage the student into mainstream activities and social groups. - 12.2 In this situation, depending on how worried we are and what we agree with the student and where appropriate the parent/carer:
+12.1 Where risk factors are present but there is no evidence of a particular risk the DSL/SPOC advises staff on preventative work that can be done within the college to engage the student into mainstream activities and social groups.

+12.2 In this situation, depending on how worried we are and what we agree with the student and where appropriate the parent/carer:

-The DSO/SPOC can decide to notify the Multi-Agency Safeguarding Hub (MASH) of the decision so that a strategic overview can be maintained, and any themes or common factors can be recognised.
+The DSL/SPOC can decide to notify the Multi-Agency Safeguarding Hub (MASH) of the decision so that a strategic overview can be maintained, and any themes or common factors can be recognised.